-Whether you choose to accept it or not, exams are always going to be tough and be a stressful time at uni.
+Whether you want to accept it or not, exams are always going to be a tough and stressful time.

-Here are 12 emotional stages you might go through over the next few weeks
+Here are 12 emotional stages you might go through (or could have already experienced!) through this exam period:

-- Denial.
-Telling yourself, "I have SO much time to start, I'll be fine" is guaranteed to be regretted in a couple of weeks.
+Telling yourself, "I have SO much time to start, I'll be fine" is guaranteed to be regretted in a couple of weeks - don't risk it!

-- Determination.
-You've made it out of your pj's and are sitting upright at a desk - you can do this!
+You've made it out of your dressing gown and are actually sitting upright at a desk - who would have thought it?

-- Procrastination.
-But not before making the most detailed and brightly coloured revision timetable ever...
+But not before making the most detailed and brightly coloured revision timetable ever and then rewarding yourself by scrolling through Instagram, then Snapchat, then Twitter...

-- Stress.
 You get down to it and suddenly feel overwhelmed at how much work you have to cram into approximately 2 weeks.
+Argh!

-- Teariness.
-(AKA Stress stage x10) The point when you find a topic you don't know and convince yourself all is doomed.
+This is also known as Stress Stage x10!
+The point when you find a topic you don't know and convince yourself all is doomed.

-- Calm.
 When you find a friend who's there to answer all of your revision prayers.
+What would we do without our amazing brainy friends?

-- Silent excitement.
-Each exam done or coursework handed in is another tick on the list (or scribble on the timetable).
-The end is near!
+Each exam done or coursework handed in is another tick on the list (or scribble on the timetable) - the end is so near you can almost smell it.

-- Actual excitement.
-Finally, you can put your pen down and breathe that huge sigh of relief - before running back to pre's (or your bed)!
+Finally, you can put your pen down and breathe that huge sigh of relief.
+Time to go back to bed!